DaveSaah/portfolio/content/_index.md

 Whenever I manage to carve out some time, I join [ThePrimeagen's](https://twitch.tv/ThePrimeagen) stream.
 It's my go-to place for soaking up new technologies and innovative problem-solving techniques.
 The community inspires me to get better each day.

-We can have a quick chat to discuss common interests and ideas [here](https://cal.com/davesaah/quick-chat).